hari0205/hari0205/Readme.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nhariharasudhan7@gmail.com](mailto:nhariharasudhan7@gmail.com)
 * 💬 Want a quick chat with me?
-Discord me at muttag00se
+Message me on discord.
 * ⚡  Got any interesting opportunities for me?
 Don't hesitate to hit me up.
 Always primed and ready.

 ### Skills